k21009051/Mustacchio-V2-Write-up/badbyte/README.md

 ## Wordpress Enumeration

-After using dynamic port forwarding to bypass the firewall, I evaluated the web server running on port 80 using nmap with http-wordpress-enum and wpscan.
+After using dynamic port forwarding and proxychains to bypass the firewall, I evaluated the web server running on port 80 using nmap with http-wordpress-enum and wpscan.

 ```
 proxychains nmap -sT 127.0.0.1 --script=http-wordpress-enum